dbt-labs/docs.getdbt.com/website/blog/2023-06-30-data-vault-2-0-with-dbt-cloud.md

 A new development in the city?
 No problem!
 Just hook up the new pipes to the reservoir!
 Not enough water?
 Just find another water source and fill up the reservoir.

-Data Vault is the dam and reservoir: it is the well-engineered data model to structure an organisation’s data from source systems for use by downstream data projects – rather than each team collecting data straight from the source.
+Data Vault is the dam and reservoir: it is the well-engineered data model to structure an organization’s data from source systems for use by downstream data projects – rather than each team collecting data straight from the source.
 The Data Vault data model is designed using a few well-applied principles, and in practice, pools source data so it is available for use by all downstream consumers.
 This promotes a scalable data warehouse through reusability and modularity.

 <Lightbox src="/img/blog/2023-06-30-data-vault-2-0-with-dbt-cloud/reservoir-dam-hallucination.png" width="85%" title="Artist depiction of Data Vault reservoir and dam analogy courtesy of Gwen Windflower and Midjourney" />